-This document provides a systematic framework serving this scope but, by no means, is a catalogue of practices and techniques to be applied in the various industrial branches of the Mediterranean region: these technical documentation can be found in several documents prepared within the UNEP/ MAP framework, in various technical literature references and in respective databases.
+This document provides a systematic framework serving this scope but, by no means, is a catalogue of practices and techniques to be applied in the various industrial branches of the Mediterranean region: this technical documentation can be found in several documents prepared within the UNEP/ MAP framework, in various technical literature references and in respective databases.
 The objectives of this document can be summarised as follows:

-- to point out the most often encountered problems for industry and authorities to control and reduce pollution coming out from wastewaters - to provide a guide of Good Practice for the control/reduction of wastewaters - to define a framework for authorities for effective control and inspection to understand the nature and complexity of matters dealing with the control/inspection of industrial wastewaters
+- to point out the most often encountered problems for industry and authorities to control and reduce pollution coming out from wastewaters; - to provide a guide of Good Practice for the control/reduction of wastewaters; - to define a framework for authorities for effective control and inspection.